MasonGroup/MasonRootkit/README.md

 If you would like to contribute to improving MasonRootkit, you can submit pull requests or report issues through the project's GitHub repository.

-## License

-This program is distributed under the [License Name], and is subject to copyright and relevant laws.

 ## Contact

 For any inquiries or feedback, please contact us via [email/contact link].